SaqibDar112/EmailClassifier/Readme.md

 ---

-✅ *Built with passion, precision, and clean code for MagicSlides.app.*
+✅ *Built with passion, precision, and clean code for learning about api's.*